ClearBreach

 Regulatory guidance.
 The OIPC BC provides guidance and support during breach response.
 Filing a voluntary report opens a channel to their office.

 Coordination with PIPEDA.
-If the breach also triggers PIPEDA (mandatory reporting to the OPC), the OPC and OIPC BC coordinate.
+If the breach also triggers PIPEDA, the OPC and OIPC BC coordinate.
 Filing with both avoids the appearance of selectively disclosing to only one regulator.

 Prepares you for future mandatory requirements.
 BC is expected to update PIPA to include mandatory breach reporting, following the federal model.
 Organizations with a history of voluntary reporting will be well-positioned.

-What to include in a voluntary OIPC BC report
+What should a voluntary OIPC BC breach report include?

-Your voluntary report to the OIPC BC should contain the same information as an OPC or OIPC Alberta report:
+Your voluntary report to the OIPC BC should contain:

 • Description of the breach and how it occurred